- See a full list of publications

 I joined the University of York in September 2012, having previously held Professorships at the Universities of Manchester and Sheffield.
 As well as Anthropology, my interests include Museology, Cultural Heritage and Memory Studies, and Cultural Sociology.
 My enjoyment of working across disciplines was fostered by my undergraduate degree in Human Sciences – a mix of Social and Natural Sciences – at Oxford; and this is also the basis of my longstanding interest in cultural dimensions of science.
 I have carried out anthropological fieldwork in Scotland, England and Germany, and exploratory comparative research in China.
-My work has been translated into Chinese, French, German, Greek, Italian, Polish, Portuguese and Spanish.
+My work has been translated into Bulgarian, Chinese, French, German, Greek, Italian, Polish, Portuguese and Spanish.

 Director of the European Centre for Cultural Exploration (ECCE)